The Beit Trust offers annually a number of

 Asked Questions" (FAQ) section and be aware of the following criteria.

 If you have any

-questions, please do first ask.
+further questions, please do ask us first.

 (except medical and veterinary doctors) must be under 30 years of age on